Ipil, Zamboanga Sibugay: Early Ilocano routes

 The first Ilocanos used Ipil as the nearest jump point in connecting Titay with Zamboanga City.
 They would walk via Lumbia then to Longilog then Gabo reaching Mayabang their original settlement.
 It was this route that they do not have to cross the rivers as it is uphill.
 It was the Ilocanos who first set foot on these areas.
+Mayabang came from the first Tagalog settlers who intermarried with the first ilocano settlers of the place.

 Ipil massacre

-On the morning of April 3, 1995, Ipil was attacked by approximately 200 heavily armed Abu Sayyaf militants who fired upon residents, strafed civilian homes, plundered banks, took up to 30 hostages and then burned the centre of the town to the ground.
+On the morning of April 4, 1995, Ipil was attacked by approximately 200 heavily armed Abu Sayyaf militants who fired upon residents, strafed civilian homes, plundered banks, took up to 30 hostages and then burned the centre of the town to the ground.